 The great news is that appropriate, targeted physiotherapy interventions can make a great difference at any stage.
 Nipping early problems in the bud is ideal.
-Unfortunately some people believe they are too frail to benefit from exercise, but the extensive experience in treating older frail people, that all the physios at Leeds Bradford Neurophysiotherapy have makes them passionate about the delivery of evidence based treatment that can make such a difference in helping older even very frail people including people with dementia, to make progress – achieve more of the things that are important to them.
-For people who are frail or unwell treatment must be carefully paced and progressed and many clients and their relatives have been amazed at what has been achieved, progress is often quicker than they would anticipate.
+Unfortunately some people believe they are too frail to benefit from exercise, but the extensive experience in treating older frail people, that all the physios at Leeds Bradford Neurophysiotherapy have makes them passionate about the delivery of evidence based treatment that can make such a difference in helping older, even very frail people including people with dementia, to make progress – achieve more of the things that are important to them.
+For people who are frail or unwell treatment must be carefully paced and progressed.
+Many clients and their relatives have been amazed at what has been achieved, progress is often quicker than they would anticipate.

 Older people with recurrent falls or at a increased risk of falling are to be considered for an individualised multi-based strength and balance training, hazard assessment and intervention.

 Cochrane Review (Sherrington et al., 2019):